hail-is/hail/python/hail/docs/overview.rst

 .. image:: ../../../www/hail-vds-rep.png

-Hail represents a genetic dataset as a matrix where the rows are keyed by **Variants**, the columns are keyed by **Samples**, and each cell is a **Genotype**.
-Variants, Samples, and Genotypes each have :ref:`methods <sec-objects>` to access attributes such as chromosome name, sample ID, and genotype call.
+Hail represents a genetic data set as a matrix where the rows are keyed by :ref:`variant` objects, the columns are keyed by samples, and each cell is a :ref:`genotype` object. :ref:`variant` objects and :ref:`genotype` objects each have methods to access attributes such as chromosome name and genotype call.
 Although this representation is similar to the VCF format, Hail uses a fast and storage-efficient internal representation called a Variant Dataset (**VDS**).

 In addition to information about Samples, Variants, and Genotypes, Hail stores meta-data as annotations that can be attached to each variant (**variant annotations**), each sample (**sample annotations**), and global to the dataset (**global annotations**).